-When considering the key components, Oliver thinks back to having the right psyche in the organization, which he considers hugely important.
+When considering the key components, Oliver thinks back to having the right psyche in the organisation, which he considers hugely important.
 “You need to set a culture within the business”, he said.
-When hiring people in the organization, he wants them to understand why having that appetite for insightful marketing is important.
+When hiring people in the organisation, he wants them to understand why having that appetite for insightful marketing is important.

 In order to achieve this, Oliver noted that marketing leaders need to be transparent and over communicative with their teams.
 “If people aren’t talking about data and wanting that insight, it’s an alarm bell from the start”, he said.

 While urging marketers to instill this culture of being data-driven, Oliver pointed out one of the drawbacks of this method.

 Rushing the team to give you numbers and not going through the right stops and checks results in incorrect data.
 “That could be a really dangerous position to be in.
 When you create such a culture of intensity on data that actually, you miss the full picture”, he said.